lisongxu/CSCE156-Lab-Java-Cond/readme.md

 ### 3.3 Grading

-For this lab, as long as you pass all the tests on Codepost, you will get full credit for the lab.
+For this lab, as long as you pass all the tests on Codepost, you will get full points for the lab.